Nuro’s new delivery R2 bot gets the first driverless vehicle exemption from feds – TechCrunch

-Nuro, the autonomous delivery startup that raised $940 million in financing from Softbank Vision Fund last year, is the first company to receive a driverless exemption from the federal government.
+Nuro, the autonomous delivery startup that raised $940 million in financing from SoftBank Vision Fund last year, is the first company to receive a driverless exemption from the federal government.

 The exemption granted by the the U.S. Department of Transportation’s National Highway Traffic Safety Administration is for Nuro’s newest — and until Thursday, unseen — low-speed electric vehicle called the R2 that will be used for local delivery service for restaurants, grocery stores and other businesses.
-It’s a milestone for Nuro as well as autonomous vehicle industry and signals how the federal government might regulate this technology.
+It’s a milestone for Nuro, as well as the autonomous vehicle industry, and signals how the federal government might regulate this technology.

 The R2 will soon join Nuro’s fleet of self-driving Prius vehicles in Houston, making deliveries to consumers on public roads, the company said.
 This deployment follows Nuro’s partnership in 2018 with Kroger to pilot a delivery service in Arizona.
 The pilot, which initially used Toyota Prius vehicles, transitioned to the R1 delivery bot.

 Nuro’s second-generation low-speed delivery vehicle was designed to be unmanned and operates exclusively using an automated driving system.
-Without a human driver, the vehicle doesn’t need some of the traditional and federally required features found in passenger cars such as side view mirrors or a windshield that can be seen through.
+Without a human driver, the vehicle doesn’t need some of the traditional and federally required features found in passenger cars, such as side-view mirrors or a transparent windshield.

 “Since this is a low-speed self-driving delivery vehicle, certain features that the Department traditionally required — such as mirrors and windshield for vehicles carrying drivers — no longer make sense,” U.S. Secretary of Transportation Elaine L. Chao said in a statement.

-The federal exemption allows the vehicle to operate without three features: side view mirrors, windshield and a rearview camera that shuts off when driving forward.
+The federal exemption allows the vehicle to operate without three features: side-view mirrors, windshield and a rear-view camera that shuts off when driving forward.
 This exemption is different from the one that GM is currently pursuing for its self-driving unit Cruise.
 That vehicle, which is not considered a low-speed vehicle, has a much longer list of exemptions.

-The process was lengthy even for those three exemptions.
+The process was lengthy, even for those three exemptions.
 Nuro has been working with NHTSA for three years and submitted its application for an exemption in October 2018.

 “What you have to prove is that even if the exemption is granted the vehicle will be at least as safe as other vehicles that are fully compliant,” Nuro’s chief policy and legal officer David Estrada said.